chris-burgin/query.nvim/README.md

 # query.nvim

-Run SQL queries from nvim.
+Run database queries from nvim.
 Query.nvim is a work in progress, expect things to change.

 ## Installation